“One option is not really an option”

 When we keep adding choices though, we end up unhappy again.
 Because although we are more and more autonomous in our choice (=positive), we also miss out on more and more options., which evokes negative emotions.
 Therefore the net emotions are getting negative.

-BTW: Closely related to the one-choice paradox is the quite well-known decoy effect (or ‘ugly brother effect’ as guru Dan Ariely calls it).
+BTW: Closely related to the one-choice paradox is the quite well known decoy effect (or ‘ugly brother-effect’ as guru Dan Ariely calls it).
 They are however not the same.
 Where the Hobson’s+1 effect is the positive effect of adding “a second option”, the decoy effect is about creating “an ugly option”.
-The latter can be done by adding an ugly option to the existing option(s), or by altering one of the existing options (making the preferred option or options look better).
+The latter can be done by adding an ugly option to the existing option(s), or by altering one the existing options (making the preferred option or options look better).

 Online Persuasion tips: